Tuition Adjustment Advisory Council (TAAC) 2.103

 Definition

 Documented that the student became the primary caretaker for a family member’s illness or a death of a family member during the term of enrollment.
-A family member is a parent, child, spouse, sibling or grandparent.
+For TAAC purposes a family member is a parent, child, spouse, sibling or grandparent.

-Student Appeal Student must explain how the illness or injury impacted their ability to successfully complete the course(s).
-The student must include dates of services or procedures.
-Student must explain their relationship to the family member and how their illness or death impacted their ability to successfully complete the course(s).
+Student Written Statement In their own words, the student will provide a written statement explaining how the illness or injury impacted their ability to successfully complete coursework.
+This statement should include dates of services or procedures.
+In their own words, the student will explain their relationship to the family member and how their illness or death impacted the student’s ability to successfully complete coursework.

-External documentation requirements Signed statement from an outside physician or medical provider on letterhead that states the diagnosis and why the student could not complete the semester.
-Signed statement from an outside physician or medical provider on their letterhead indicating the dates of illness and need for a caregiver.
-In the case of a death, copy of the death certificate or obituary.
+A signed statement from an outside physician or medical provider on their letterhead indicating the dates of illness and need for a caregiver.
+In the case of a death, a copy of the death certificate or obituary.